Movement Research Performance Journal

 Editorial History

-While our website always provides the current issue for free to all readers, a subscription gives you access to the journal's entire catalog since it's founding in 1990.
-Find our plans at https://mrpj.org/subscribe.
+mrpj.org provides the current issue of the journal for free to all readers.
+A digital subscription gives you access to the journal's entire back catalog since its founding in 1990.
+Learn more about our plans at https://mrpj.org/subscribe.

 Support